Mastmat09/html2reactjs2/README.md

-# This project is my personal website created with Bootstrap & React
+# This project is my goal to create a website with Bootstrap & React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).